What Is a Car Insurance Loss Ratio?

 How does a high loss ratio affect my car insurance rates?

 When an insurer's loss ratio rises above its target threshold, actuaries determine that premiums are inadequate to cover claims.
 The company then files for a rate increase with state regulators, supported by the loss experience data.
 If approved, policyholders across that market will see premium increases at renewal — even if they personally have had zero claims.
-This is why drivers sometimes see rate hikes despite having a clean driving record.
+This is why drivers sometimes see rate hikes despite having a clean driving record, and why understanding how car insurance premiums are calculated is so valuable.

 Why do car insurance rates vary so much by state?

 State-level loss ratios vary widely based on local factors like accident frequency, traffic density, litigation culture, weather events, and state insurance regulations.
-A state like Florida (loss ratio: 53.3% in 2024) may see rate cuts, while high-loss states like Nevada (88%) or Washington (85.7%) face persistently elevated premiums.
+A state like Florida (loss ratio: 52.5% in 2025) may see rate cuts, while high-loss states like New Jersey or Nevada face persistently elevated premiums.
 Because insurers must file and receive regulatory approval for rates in each state separately, pricing is calibrated to each state's unique claims environment.
-Understanding what affects car insurance rates in your state can help you find better deals.
+Legislative reforms — like Florida's 2022–2023 tort reform package — can dramatically shift a state's loss ratio and rate trajectory over just a few years.

 What is the difference between loss ratio and combined ratio?